Macrometacorp/docs/docs/queryworkers/redis/index.md

 ### SINTERSTORE

-SINTERSTORE gives wrong value when existing key is given as destination.
+SINTERSTORE gives the wrong value when an existing key is given as the destination.

 We will add three different keys with SADD: